 5. Promoting the vision of Lichfield District Council

-• Promoting the Council's vision, values, priorities and commitments as set out in the Lichfield District 2050 Strategy work in partnership with the trade, neighbouring local authorities, the police and other agencies, in addition to local businesses and the public.
+Promoting the Council's vision, values, priorities and commitments as set out in the Lichfield District 2050 Strategy

 In promoting these objectives, the Council expects that licence holders continuously demonstrate that they meet or exceed the related requirements.